stromseng/ais/README.md

 See https://docs.github.com/en/copilot/concepts/billing/copilot-requests for model list and pricing

 ### TODO
-- [ ] Allow stdin input the the promp
+- [ ] Allow stdin input to the prompt
 - [ ] Add Config service stored in users .config dir.
 - [ ] Add optional `ai` command to simply prompt ai and get a response.
 Maybe add chat???
 - [ ] Add `aic` for chatting?